Drew Smyly: Pitching style

 Smyly throws four pitches.
-His main pitch is a four-seam fastball at 91 mph, known for the fact that it explodes on the hitter.
-He adds a curveball at 77 with little depth.
+His primary pitch is a four-seam fastball at 91 mph, known for the fact that it explodes on the hitter.
+He adds a curveball at 77 with little depth, a pitch that he has described as "uniquely bad".
 He has a cut fastball around 87, which has drawn praise for its late, darting movement into right-handed hitters and away from lefties.
 Since 2014, he has re-added a changeup in the 83 mph range that he throws almost exclusively to right-handed hitters.
 He will also mix in a slider (83–85) on occasion.

-In 2020，his four-seam averaged nearly 94 mph, at 2249 rpm while his curveball also increased to 80 mph average at 2153 rpm compared to 1950 rpm in 2019.
+In 2020, his four-seam averaged nearly 94 mph, at 2249 rpm while his curveball also increased to 80 mph average at 2153 rpm compared to 1950 rpm in 2019.
 The improvements were due to his longer arm swing, higher glove position off the raised front thigh at windup, and a faster arm speed at release, but also having well-recovered from Tommy John surgery.